Emily Susan Caulfeild1

 M, #108403, b.
 2 August 1890, d.
 21 December 1973

-Major Victor Alexander Spencer, 2nd Viscount Churchill was born on 2 August 1890 at 6 Herbert Street, London, England.1 He was the son of Major Victor Albert Francis Charles Spencer, 1st Viscount Churchill and Lady Verena Maud Lowther.1 He was baptised on 30 August 1890 at St. James's Palace, Chapel Royal, St. James's, London, England.1 He married, firstly, Katherine Emily Beaven, daughter of Hon.
+Major Victor Alexander Spencer, 2nd Viscount Churchill was born on 2 August 1890 at 6 Herbert Street, London, EnglandG.1 He was the son of Major Victor Albert Francis Charles Spencer, 1st Viscount Churchill and Lady Verena Maud Lowther.1 He was baptised on 30 August 1890 at St. James's Palace, Chapel Royal, St. James's, London, EnglandG.1 He married, firstly, Katherine Emily Beaven, daughter of Hon.
 Robert Beaven and Susan Ribbald Ritchie, on 15 July 1916.2 He married, secondly, Joan Black, daughter of Joseph Baron Black, on 19 October 1949.2 He died on 21 December 1973 at age 83 without issue.2

-Major Victor Alexander Spencer, 2nd Viscount Churchill held the office of Page of Honour to HM King Edward VII between 1901 and 1907.1 He was educated at Eton College, Eton, Berkshire, England.2 He was styled as Baron Churchill of Whichwood between 1902 and 1934.3 He fought in the First World War between 1914 and 1918.2 He succeeded to the title of 2nd Viscount Churchill [U.K., 1902] on 3 January 1934.2 He succeeded to the title of 4th Baron Churchill of Whichwood, co.
+He held the office of Page of Honour to HM King Edward VII between 1901 and 1907.1 He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He was styled as Baron Churchill of Whichwood between 1902 and 1934.3 He fought in the First World War between 1914 and 1918.2 He succeeded as the 4th Baron Churchill of Whichwood, co.
 Oxford [U.K., 1815] on 3 January 1934.
-He was invested as a Fellow, Royal Astronomical Society (F.R.A.S.).2 He gained the rank of Major in the service of the King's Own Scottish Borderers.2 He fought in the Second World War between 1939 and 1945, in the US Air Force.2
+He succeeded as the 2nd Viscount Churchill [U.K., 1902] on 3 January 1934.2 He was appointed Fellow, Royal Astronomical Society (F.R.A.S.)2 He gained the rank of Major in the King's Own Scottish Borderers.2 He fought in the Second World War between 1939 and 1945, in the US Air Force.2

 Citations